xilon-jul/blazeX/README.md

 Query language **MUST** rely on a simple form to reduce parsing time.
 As all we need to store can fit into a tabular format, we will stick to CSV.

 A query response **MUST AVOID** copying the original when streaming back the result.
-In the worst case, it should **ONLY** maintain a pointer to the orignal node in the list containing the bytes to be streamed. **Note** that some query might return data that are taken from a node's content, therefor, the data must be copied and the copy must be kept until it gets streamed.
+In the worst case, it should **ONLY** maintain a pointer to the orignal node in the list containing the bytes to be streamed. **Note** that some query might return data that are not taken from a node's content, therefor, the data must be copied and the copy must be kept until it gets streamed.

 ### How can we interact with a data set ?